Acer Halo Swing smart speaker takes Google Assistant on the road

-(Pocket-lint) - Acer has announced a new smart speaker in its Halo series that you can take anywhere you fancy.
+Acer has announced a new smart speaker in its Halo series that you can take anywhere you fancy.

 The Acer Halo Swing is a portable speaker but features similar smart functionality as the brand's other devices.
 That includes Google Assistant and colourful LEDs that light up the bottom with different hues depending on the musical genre.